TheSpaghettiDetective/obico-server/website/docs/user-guides/how-does-detective-hour-work.md

 #### Tell me exactly how DHs are accounted for.

-*1 DH = 1 hour worth of time when your printer is printing AND The Detective is actively watching your print.*
+*1 DH = 1 hour worth of time when your printer is printing AND the failure detection is on.*

 This means the time when your printing is idle (not printing) won't be counted as DHs.
 Also, when you disable detection for a print, or for a period in a print, that period will not be counted as DHs either.

-Let's use an example to illustrate how Detective Hours are accounted for:
+Let's use an example to illustrate how AI Detection Hours are accounted for:

 | Start  | End    | Activity                                                                                                | Duration   | Is DH? | Explanation                        |
 |--------|--------|---------------------------------------------------------------------------------------------------------|------------|--------|------------------------------------|